Enter your email address below and subscribe to our newsletter

 Is Anchovy broth fishy?

-The dried anchovy and dashima (dried kelp) is boiled in the water for ten minutes.
-The smell of anchovy dissipates after being boiled and the taste of fish blends in with the main dish, which creates umami flavor.
-Unless a person has knowledge that anchovy broth was used to prepare the dish, one would never know that the secret umami flavor came from the anchovy broth.
+The dried anchovy and Dashima (dried kelp) are boiled in the water for ten minutes.
+The smell of anchovy dissipates after being boiled, and the taste of fish blends in with the main dish, creating an umami flavor.
+Unless a person knows that anchovy broth was used to prepare the dish, one would never know that the secret umami flavor came from the anchovy broth.

 Anchovy broth